 How to restrict the login to dedicated users with intune – Part 1

 In the Active directory it was possible to allow a user to log in only to certain computers.
-This is no longer so easy with Azure AD and Intune.
+This is no longer so easy with Microsoft Entra ID and Intune.
 In this blog we would like to look at how you can realize this with the help of a custom profile.

 Creating the Custom Profile for the login restriction